 Jetting is a deformation within a moulded component when a jet of molten material solidifies before the cavity is full.
 This initial jet sets before the rest of the molten plastic have had time to solidify.

 Aesthetically, jetting appears as a squiggly line on the surface of the injected mould.
 The line will usually start from the initial gate of injection.
 This visible flow pattern can also cause substantial weaknesses.

 One of the main causes of jetting is excessive injection pressure.
 When the molten resin is injected through a small nozzle at extremely high pressure, the liquid will enter rapidly through the gate rather than filling the cavity gradually and evenly.
 Jetting can also occur when the melt temperature is too low, as the viscosity of the molten plastic becomes too high and this increases the resistance through the nozzle.

 This initial jet of plastic cools against the mould walls, solidifying as the remaining resin pushes into the mould.
 This action leaves impressions on the surface of the finished part.

 - Reduce the injection pressure considerably to ensure the even injection of the material into the mould.

 - Increase the melt and mould temperatures to prevent the initial material from solidifying too early.

 - Position the gate(s) optimally, so that the material will fill the whole mould when injected.

 - Increase the gate size to increase material flow.

 For more information about Get it Made’s range of services click here.
-Head to our blog for industry insights.
+Head to our technical toolbox for industry insights.
 Want to learn more?
 Give us a call on +44 020 3286 6002 or arrange a 24-hour quote.